bmt26/coronavirus-dashboard/README.md

 ```
 3. Confirm that the Heroku remote database has been updated.
   * Open interactive SQL shell with `heroku pg:psql`
-  * List all tables in remote database by running `\d`
+  * List all tables in the remote database by running `\d`
   * Query the data using `SELECT * FROM user_data;`

 ## Technical Issues
 1. `Invalid DOM property 'class'` upon rendering various components
   * Previously: In component, `class` was set using `class=...`
   * Fix: Replace `class=...` to `className=...`
-2. `HTTP 404 Error` when navigating to Heroku-deployed application
+2. `HTTP 404 Error` when navigating to the Heroku-deployed application
-  * Previously: Did not have buildpacks added to Heroku application
+  * Previously: Did not have buildpacks added to the Heroku application
   * Fix: Add heroku buildpacks `heroku/python` and `heroku/nodejs`
 3. `HTTP 400 Error` when Heroku-deployed application tries to connect with Server
   * Previously: Line 42 of `app.py` contained `MY_CORS_allowed_origins`